-Last but not least, a weather-free, more comfortable ascent especially in the vintage, as well as a better navigability in machine vineyard care allows.
-However, these advantages can only be achieved through targeted use of the most suitable plants for each.
-Possible disadvantages are additional or excessive water consumption and higher evaporation (Evaporation) and with it water stress, insufficient vigor, insufficient nutrient supply especially regarding nitrogen and reducing the extract content in the grapes.
-The main parameters for the implementation of a greening are the vineyard soil, the annual Rainfall and the water Resources,
+Last but not least, a weather-independent, more comfortable ascent especially in the vintage, as well as a better navigability in machine vineyard care allows.
+However, these advantages can only be achieved by targeted use of the most suitable plants for each.
+Possible disadvantages are additional or excessive water consumption and higher evaporation (Evaporation) and with it water stress, insufficient vigor, insufficient nutrient supply, especially regarding nitrogen and reducing the extract content in the grapes.
+The most important parameters for the implementation of a greening are the vineyard soil, the annual Rainfall and the water Resources,

 For nitrogen-poor soils legumes (Legume) sown, the nitrogen tie it from the air and bring it to the ground.
 The plants should by no means "hosts" for the virus-transmitting nematodes represent.
 Either the pests should not be able to exist on them (non-hosts), or at best like the oil radish have a damaging influence (enemy plants).
 After a soil analysis by the EUF method as well as taking into account the water balance, the appropriate seed mixture must be selected.
 To a certain extent, too weeds (Beikräuter) fulfill certain functions of a specific greening and are therefore at a ecological Management partially tolerated.

-Greening takes place either in the form of a dry seed or, in the case of larger areas, by means of wet seedling (greening of plants).
-As a rule, only every second lane is greened.
+Greening takes place either in the form of a dry seed or, in the case of larger areas, by means of wet seedling (green plantation).
+As a rule, only every second alley is greened.
 A necessary fertilization then takes place in each case in the open lane, because the nutrients thereby reach the roots better and a Bedüngen the greening would stimulate their growth too strong.
 The perennial permanent greening (also mulch), is mainly used in yield plants.
 Thereby perennial (long-lived) plants are sown.
 During the growing season must be mowed several times to limit the water consumption of the vegetation plants.
-This should usually be done with a height of 15-20 centimeters.
-Depending on the amount of rainfall and green plants, as well as the location, this results three to seven times a year.
+This should usually be done at a vegetation height of 15 to 20 centimeters.
+Depending on the amount of rainfall and green plants, as well as the location this results three to seven times a year.

 The used Shredders Not only mow the plants, but crush them and spread them on the ground (mulching).
 It is mitzerkleinert also by various vineyard work lying on the ground Rebholz.
 Due to the rotting of the mulch compost Nutrients are supplied to the soil.
 A short-term greening (also green manuring or part-time greening) with one-year, that is short-lived plants is mostly used in young plants.
 It serves to enrich the vineyard soil with nutrient humus in preparation for permanent greening, as well as when using legumes for the purpose of nitrogen supply.
 The sowing takes place in spring or early summer, the rotting and nutrient supply until the following year.